Sigmmma/c20/src/content/h1/tags/object/readme.md

 Objects receive a few parameters from [the environment](~lightmaps#lighting-for-dynamic-objects) as inputs to their lighting model.
 These include up to two distant light sources (direction and colour), ambient light, reflection tint, shadow direction, and shadow colour.
 Lighting is calculated when objects are created and also when dynamic objects move.
 To do this the game casts a ray straight down to a BSP _ground point_ up to 10 world units away to determine its lighting and can result in a few scenarios:

 1. If a ground point is found within 10 units, that surface's lightmap colour is used to light the object.
 This is why even an object in direct sunlight can appear dark when it is sampling the ground _beneath_ it.
-The source of the shadow vector is unknown.
+The shadow vector is an interpolation of lightmap vertex normals.
 In this scenario you will see a coloured vector drawn over objects with `debug_object_lights 1`.
 2. If a ground point is not found and the BSP tag has a non-zero red value for [_default ambient color_ field](~scenario_structure_bsp#tag-field-default-distant-light-0-color), BSP default lighting fields will apply.
 2. Otherwise the object receives hard-coded white light from the +x +y direction and casts shadows straight down.